ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Additional Experiment

 \subsection{Relation Between Cross-modal Reversal and WVS Midpoint Margin}

-\paragraph{Setup.} We next test whether cross-modal reversal is more likely for country-question pairs whose empirical WVS target lies close to the binary decision boundary.
+\paragraph{Setup.} We next examine whether cross-modal reversal is related to the strength of the empirical WVS preference underlying each binary country-level label.
 For each country-question pair $(c,q)$, let $u_{c,q}\in[0,1]$ denote the normalized weighted WVS mean used for binary label assignment, and define the \emph{midpoint margin}

-Smaller $d_{c,q}$ indicates that the country-question pair lies closer to the binary boundary and thus reflects a weaker empirical preference between $o_A$ and $o_B$.
-For each shared scorable model-country-question instance, we define a reversal indicator
+Smaller $d_{c,q}$ indicates that the country-question pair lies closer to the binary decision boundary, and therefore reflects a weaker empirical preference between $o_A$ and $o_B$.

-\paragraph{Main result.} Across all 17{,}190 shared scorable model-country-question instances in the main evaluation reported in the paper, cross-modal reversal is negatively associated with midpoint margin (pooled Pearson $r=-0.108$; Spearman $\rho=-0.105$).
-The same pattern becomes somewhat stronger when we first average reversal rates over the six models for each country-question pair and then correlate the resulting mean reversal rate with $d_{c,q}$, yielding Pearson $r=-0.220$ and Spearman $\rho=-0.226$ over 2{,}865 country-question pairs.
-A pooled logistic regression gives an odds ratio of $0.812$ for each additional $0.1$ increase in midpoint margin; the estimate remains nearly unchanged ($0.804$) after including model fixed effects.
-These results indicate a consistent but modest negative association: country-question pairs closer to the WVS midpoint are more likely to exhibit cross-modal reversal, but midpoint proximity is not a dominant predictor.

-Table~\ref{tab:reversal-vs-midpoint-margin} provides a complementary non-parametric view of the same trend.
-From the lowest-margin bin to the highest-margin bin, the reversal rate decreases monotonically from 29.0\% to 17.2\%.
-This suggests that part of the discrepancy between the text-only setting and the main task arises from country-question pairs that are already close to the WVS binary boundary.
-At the same time, reversals remain common even in the highest-margin bin, indicating that proximity to the binary boundary cannot by itself explain the overall gap between the two settings.
-This is consistent with the broader interpretation of \textsc{ValueGround}: replacing verbal options with paired visual realizations introduces meaningful additional difficulty beyond label ambiguity alone.

-\paragraph{Country-level breakdown.} We further analyze cross-modal reversal rates at the country level by averaging, for each country, the corresponding reversal rate over the six models on the same set of paired text-only and main task instances.
-Table~\ref{tab:cross-modal-reversal-country} reports the complete country-level summary.

-Russia has the highest mean reversal rate at 29.2\%, followed by Mexico (26.9\%), Japan (26.6\%), Turkey (26.3\%), and Kenya (25.7\%).
-At the other end, Germany has the lowest mean reversal rate at 18.3\%, followed by Australia (20.1\%), the United States (20.9\%), and Great Britain (21.3\%).
-In every country, the mean harmful rate exceeds the mean beneficial rate, indicating that the drop from text-only evaluation to the main task is not driven by a few isolated cases, but is broadly consistent across national contexts.